RichardForshaw/resume/mkd-blog/docs/blog/articles/2023-04-aws-ses-serverless-email-processing.markdown

  1. You need to supply the **bucket name** to the s3 event, NOT the bucket ARN.
 This usually trips someone up.
  2. Make sure the S3 object prefix matches the SES rule.
 (Of course you don't need to use a prefix, but I think it is more informative)
  3. Because we are using an external S3 bucket, we must specify `existing: true`.
-(Reminder: if you have chosen not to manage your own bucket then you don't need this and serverless will create it for you, BUT tearing down the function will also delete the bucket.)
+(Reminder: if you have chosen not to manage your own bucket then you don't need this and Serverless will create it for you, BUT tearing down the function will also delete the bucket.)

 ## Wrap Up